Music Is Magic

-Music Is Magic is a 1935 Fox musical film directed by George Marshall.
-The movie stars Alice Faye and Bebe Daniels and is based on a play by Jesse Lasky Jr. and Gladys Unger.
-The movie was Daniels' last American screen appearance.
+Music Is Magic is a 1935 American musical film directed by George Marshall and starring Alice Faye and Bebe Daniels.
+It is based on a play by Jesse Lasky Jr. and Gladys Unger.
+The film was Daniels' last American screen appearance.

 Plot

-Diane De Valle (Bebe Daniels) is an aging theatre actress who can't deal with getting older.
+Diane De Valle is an aging theatre actress who can't deal with getting older.
 Trying to hide it, she has to come to terms she is being replaced by a younger actress.
-She has to defeat the much younger Peggy Harper (Alice Faye) for a role of a young woman in an upcoming stage production.
+She has to defeat the much younger Peggy Harper for a role of a young woman in an upcoming stage production.